-Do you rely on takeout, or skip meals or snack at night, then punish yourself for not losing weight?
-Our dietitians say these habits are counterproductive.
-Learn how to turn them around.
+Do you rely on takeout, skip meals, snack at night, and then punish yourself for not losing weight?
+These habits are counterproductive, our dietitians say.
+Here’s how to turn them around:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy